 Buying an RV shouldn’t be a spontaneous decision.
 It’s a process.
 From research to purchase, RVs live up to their reputation of freedom and open road adventures.
 Camping next to raging waterfalls or towering mountains.
 Visiting iconic destinations.
 Staying for extended periods of time while deciding whether to travel to Alaska or the beaches of Brazil.
 Buying an RV is an exciting event.
 So whether you’re buying new or used you’re not just buying some random camping vehicle you’re buying a lifestyle.
 That’s more than just buying an RV.
-But before you buy your membership to RV life you need to learn how to buy an RV.
+But before you buy your membership to RV life let me help to learn how to buy an RV.

 RV Life is filled with tradeoffs.
 Do you want a cheap RV or an expensive RV?
 Are you thinking of driving or towing your RV?
 Remember gas prices when buying an RV or you may end of with buyer’s remorse.
 Buying an RV means becoming a plumber, electrician or mechanic to do your own maintenance instead of taking it to a costly professional.
 Buying an RV is an adventurous long-term investment that may not be suitable for everyone.
 So if you’re considering buying an RV, let me help you select the right RV by preventing you from buying the wrong RV in this RV/Motorhome buying Guide.